 As already mentioned, people could make a good profit using or selling the leaked data to a third party.
 Cybercriminals who got the data in an outlaw way often ask the company for the additional ransom for keeping the stolen data unpublished.
-Financial losses may be recovered, in contrast to reputational ones, so corporations usually pay for keeping their secrets.
+In contrast to reputational ones, financial losses may be recovered, so corporations usually pay for keeping their secrets.

-Usually, after a data leak, the management of the company starts searching for a guilty person.
+Usually, after a data leak, the company's management starts searching for a guilty person.
 Finding a scapegoat is a bad idea: if the HR department missed a potentially hazardous person (who had similar cases in the past), it must work hard on its recruiting policy.
 Blaming the only man or woman is useless - even if this person is a source of a leak, it is evident that such cases must be prevented in the future.
 And it is better to stop all possible “spies” earlier than they can even reach the internal information.
-Terrorizing all of your employees, restricting their Internet access or external storage devices usage is less effective in all senses.
+Terrorizing all of your employees and restricting their Internet access or external storage devices is less effective.

 Of course, sometimes, these restrictions are reasonable.
 For example, removable drives are a perfect career for various viruses, so the limits of their use are pretty logical.
 However, setting the firewall will not stop the viruses (they can easily disable it) but brings a lot of discomfort into the working process.
-On the other hand, genuinely motivated employees will never procrastinate on Facebook or Twitter, so if you have done good work on the stage or recruiting - there is nothing to fear.
+On the other hand, genuinely motivated employees will never procrastinate on Facebook or Twitter, so there is nothing to fear if you have done good work on the stage or in recruiting.

 - 1. identify the source of the breach as well as the scope of the leak;